sjauijn/sutefoto-t40c-ble-HAOS/README.md

 ## Disclaimer

-This is an unofficial, community-reverse-engineered integration and is not affiliated with or endorsed by SuteFoto.
+This is an unofficial, reverse-engineered integration and is not affiliated with or endorsed by SuteFoto.